IBM/cloud-operators/README.md

 accessed by the operator, then it sets defaults such as the default resource group and region used to provision IBM Cloud Services; finally, it deploys the operator in your cluster.
 You can always override the defaults in the `Service` custom resource.
 If you prefer to create the secret and the defaults manually, consult the [IBM Cloud Operator documentation](docs/install.md).

+### Using a ServiceId

+To instantiate services and bindings on behalf of a ServiceId, set the environment variable `IC_APIKEY` to the `api-key` of the ServiceId.
+This can be obtained via the IBM Cloud Console of CLI.

+Next log into the IBM Cloud account that owns the ServiceId and follow the instructions above.

 ## Removing the operator

 To remove the operator, run the following script: